Selection Plan Management

 - In the box that opens, provide a name for the plan.
 The plan page opens.

 - In the Query tab, select the conditions for your query.
 The query allows for combinations of metadata criteria to be included, or excluded, from feed results.
 If you have previously created a recommendations feed in Rialto, you will find the look and feel are the same for the query builder.
-For a list of available criteria and detailed instructions, see Configuring the Recommendations Feed Profile.
+For a list of available criteria and detailed instructions, see Criteria Included in the Recommendations Profile.
 Note, by default, titles identified as owned in your local holdings are suppressed from Selection Plan results.
-Therefore the "Held in my insitution" field is not required for use.
+Therefore the "Held in my institution" field is not required for use.

 - Once you have created your profile, it may be a good idea to validate that your Selection Plan profile brings the desired results, and if it does not, edit it some more.
 To see the results, click .
 You can click it for the entire profile or for a single group of criteria within the profile.